altsan/os2-estyler/readme.txt

 previous kbuild system may still work (no promises) but is not currently maintained.

-Building Styler requires the VisualAge C++ 3.08 compiler.
-In principal it should be possible to build with version 3.65, but there seems to be some linking problem preventing this from working at the moment.
+Building Styler requires the IBM C/C++ Compiler (version 3.65 is recommended) and the OS/2 4.5x Toolkit.

 The proper environment for the IBM compiler must be present.